kleinfreund/kleinfreund.de/src/pages/style-guide.md

   </figcaption>
 </figure>

-A figures’ caption should have a slightly smaller text size than regular text.
+A figure’s caption should have a slightly smaller text size than regular text.